tyanai/vManager-Plugin-Jenkins/README.md

 -   Refactor the plugin to support Jenkins distributed execution across all OS types.
 -	Removed the flag for none shared NFS, now the plugin assumes distributed topology as a default.
+-	Added new option to launch session using batch (shell) if Jenkins Agent is running on Linux.
 -	Fixed a bug in which an empty sessions.input file caused the plugin to monitor all sessions when using batch mode.

 ##### Version 3.0.7 (Oct 28, 2020)